 Enterprise Context Engine — Go-Live Checklist

-Chunking strategy benchmarked against 50+ query-answer pairs from your corpus
+Chunking strategy benchmarked against 50+ query-answer pairs from the actual corpus — recall numbers logged

-Embedding model selected and tested — migration plan documented for future model switches
+Embedding model selected and tested; migration plan documented for the next switch

-Access control pre-filtering verified with adversarial test queries
+Access control pre-filtering verified against adversarial test queries

 Cross-encoder re-ranker deployed between retrieval and context assembly